 Family, friends, and colleagues often unwittingly "enable" the maintenance and progression of addiction.
 Examples include making excuses for addicts, literally and figuratively bailing them out, taking up the slack, denying and minimizing their problems, and otherwise making it possible for addicts to avoid facing the reality and consequences of what they are doing to themselves and others.
-Although these friends and family members may be motivated by simple naïveté, embarrassment, or misguided protectiveness, there are often hidden gains in taking up this role, known popularly as codependency (Beattie 1987; Mental Health America [MHA] 2010).
+Although these friends may be motivated by simple naïveté, embarrassment, or misguided protectiveness, there are often hidden gains in taking up this role, known popularly as "codependency" (Beattie 1987; Mental Health America [MHA] 2010).
 Varieties of cultural and organizational factors also operate in the workplace or school that allow denial of the existence or severity of abuse or dependency.
 This triad of personal denial, peer and kin denial and codependency, and institutional denial represents a formidable impediment to successful intervention and recovery (Miller 1995; Myers 1990).

-Other Nondrug Addictions
+Nondrug Addictions?

-The addictive disease model and the 12-step recovery model followed by AA and NA have appeared so successful for many addicts and their families and friends that other unwanted syndromes have been added to the list of "addictions."
+The addictive disease model and the 12-step recovery model followed by AA and NA have seemed so successful for both addicts and their families and friends that other unwanted syndromes have been added to the list of "addictions."
 The degree to which the concept of addiction fits these syndromes varies.
 Gambling, for example, shows progressive worsening, loss of control, relief of tension from the activity, and continuance despite negative (often disastrous) consequences experienced by the addicted gambler.
-Recovering gamblers claim to experience a form of withdrawal.
-Gamblers
+Some recovering gamblers even claim to have experienced a form of withdrawal.
+Gamblers Anonymous is a fellowship that has formed to assist its members.
+Clearly, gambling as an activity has much in common with chemical addictions, but it is debatable whether it belongs in the category of addiction (for example, the DSM-IV-TR does not include it).